 OK, that one is fair huge, but it gives you the idea.

 From there, you have options all the way down the size scale and it’s just a matter of picking one that fits your space well.

 Another thing to consider is placement.
-Some compost bins have open bases and are best left on top of earth instead of paving, while others, like wormeries, might be designed as separate self contained units.
-You’re probably not going to want this thing in the middle of your garden, getting in the way of kids games or distracting the eye from your otherwise beautiful domestic vista.
-However tucking it away in a cold corner mightn’t be great for the process because of those microscopic fusspots, metabolising your scrap stack, downing tools if it’s not warm enough!
+Some compost wheelie bin have open bases and are best left on top of the earth instead of paving, while others, like wormeries, might be designed as separate self-contained units.
+You’re probably not going to want this thing in the middle of your garden, getting in the way of kids’ games or distracting the eye from your otherwise beautiful domestic vista.
+However tucking it away in a cold corner mightn’t be great for the process because of those microscopic fusspots, metabolising your scrap stack, and downing tools if it’s not warm enough!

-Some compost bins are fancier than others.
+Some compost wheelie bin are fancier than others.
 Some have extra insulation and taps or auto-aeration turning premium features.
 However, they’re all basically big aul tubs for keeping your compost pile together, so don’t stress over this decision.